 .30 vs .35 Flux Core Wire?

-You may think the .0 in the name seems not important but it is.
+And think the .0 in the name isn’t important.

-It describes the size of your flux core wire.
+It describes the size of your flux cored wire.

 Joe, has never welded before but he really wants to learn.
 Let’s see where he’s at.